ircdocs/modern-irc/index.md

 Command Example:

-      OPER foo bar                ; Attempt to register as an operator using a username of "foo" and the password "bar".
+      OPER foo bar                ; Attempt to register as an operator using a name of "foo" and the password "bar".

 ### QUIT message